EdelLwoyelo/Phase-1-Project-Aircraft-Accident-Analysis/README.md

 that would be made
 • We only have Accidents data and that may not be conclusive in determining whether an aircraft is viable, durable and cost efficient.
 Safety of the aircraft alone might not be sufficient

+## Data Understanding
+The NTSB aviation accident database contains information from 1962 and later about civil aviation accidents and selected incidents within the United States, its territories and possessions, and in international waters.